 - Brown Sugar Green Beans

-Reheating leftover turkey without drying it out or losing some of the smoky flavor can be a challenge!
+Reheating a smoked turkey without drying it out or losing some of the smoky flavor can be a challenge!
 Here are some suggestions for reheating your leftover meat without sacrificing flavor or texture:

 - The Oven Method: wrap the leftover meat (or entire bird) tightly in heavy-duty aluminum foil and warm in the oven at 275 degrees.